uoregon-libraries/newspaper-curation-app/hugo/content/setup/installation.md

 too long, and you don't mind skipping the code validations, `make fast` will skip the validator entirely, usually saving 1-2 seconds.

+If you're in a *serious* rush (say you want to auto-build every time code changes just to see if compilation failed), you can also just build a single binary via `make <binary target>`, e.g., `make bin/server`.
+This skips all validations and only builds the binary you request, and generally takes less than a second.

 Once you've compiled, the two key binaries are going to be `bin/server` for the HTTP listener, and `bin/run-jobs`, the job queue processor.